 I’ve learned a lot.
-I could go on at length about why eating locally is more sustainable, uses something like 94% (!) less petroleum than food that’s been transported the average distance of 1500 miles, and why it’s good for the earth and all living things in many other ways, but instead I’ll refer you to three books that got me interested in the first place.
+I could go on at length about why eating locally is more sustainable, is often healthier than typical grocery store food that’s been transported an average distance of 1500 miles, and why it’s good for the earth and all living things in many other ways, but instead I’ll refer you to three books that got me interested in the first place.

 First, to get a clear picture of current American food production methods, I’d suggest reading a wonderfully written book called The Omnivore’s Dilemma by Michael Pollan.
 Next, in Animal, Vegetable, Miracle Barbara Kingsolver describes her family’s year long experiment in local eating.
 Barbara’s sense of humor and deeply personal style make this a delightful read.
 Finally, Plenty by Alisa Smith and J.B.
 MacKinnon describes a closer-to-home effort.
 They tried eating only food produced within a 100-mile radius of Vancouver, B.C., Canada.
 (They have some nice things to say about Whatcom County, by the way.)

 Those books inspired me to start examining the origin of what I eat, and I decided I wanted to change to a locavore lifestyle.
 To a locavore, “local” usually means within 100 miles, but I wanted the boundaries to be simpler.
 For my purposes I defined “local” as “produced within Whatcom County” in Washington state.

 I quickly learned it takes a lot of time to research and locate local food sources.
 Changing all at once to locavore eating could easily be a full-time occupation initially.
 I realized I needed to create a more gradual transition plan.

 Barbara Kingsolver’s book offered a solution.
 She suggested starting with just one meal a week.
 That felt like something I could realistially do.

 Based on that, here’s the plan I came up with.